London Calling (song): Chart success and critical reception

-"London Calling" was released as the only single from the album in the UK and reached No. 11 in the charts in January 1980, becoming at once the band's highest-charting single until "Should I Stay or Should I Go" hit No. 1 ten years later.
-The song did not make the U.S. charts, as "Train in Vain" was released as a single and broke the band in the United States, reaching No. 23 on the pop charts.
+"London Calling" was released as the only single from the album in the UK and reached No. 11 on the UK Singles Chart in January 1980, becoming at once the band's highest-charting single until "Should I Stay or Should I Go" hit No. 1 ten years later.
+The song did not make the U.S. charts, as "Train in Vain" was released as a single and broke the band in the United States, reaching No. 23 on the Billboard Hot 100.

-BBC Radio One DJ Annie Nightingale made a bet with Strummer that London Calling would make the UK Top 10 without them appearing on Top of the Pops, the stake being a Cadillac ("Brand New Cadillac" being the second track on the London Calling album).
+BBC Radio 1 DJ Annie Nightingale made a bet with Strummer that London Calling would make the UK Top 10 without them appearing on Top of the Pops, the stake being a Cadillac ("Brand New Cadillac" being the second track on the London Calling album).
 When the record peaked at number 11, Nightingale was saved by a listener who donated a Cadillac.
 The Cadillac was subsequently auctioned to raise funds for the recession-hit steel town of Corby.

 "London Calling" was the first Clash song to chart elsewhere in the world, reaching the top 40 in Australia.
-The success of the single and album was greatly helped by the music video shot by Don Letts showing the band playing the song on a boat (Festival Pier), next to Albert Bridge on the south side of the Thames, Battersea Park in a cold and rainy night at the beginning of December 1979.
+The success of the single and album was greatly helped by the music video shot by Don Letts showing the band playing the song on a boat at Festival Pier, next to Albert Bridge on the south side of the Thames, Battersea Park in a cold and rainy night at the beginning of December 1979.

 The single fell off the charts after 10 weeks, but later re-entered the chart twice, spending a total of 15 non-consecutive weeks on the UK Singles Chart.

-Over the years, "London Calling" has become regarded by many critics as the band's finest song.
-In 2004, Rolling Stone ranked it number 15 in its list of the 500 Greatest Songs of All Time, the highest position for the band and for any punk rock song.
-In 1989, the magazine also rated the album of the same name as the best album of the 1980s—although it was released in late 1979 in Britain, it came out in January 1980 in the USA.
+Over the years, "London Calling" has become regarded by various critics as the band's finest song.
+In 2004, Rolling Stone ranked it number 15 in its list of the 500 Greatest Songs of All Time; in the 2021 update, the song was re-ranked at number 143.
 In 2011, Paste ranked the song number two on their list of the 18 greatest songs by the Clash.
 In 2020, The Guardian ranked the song number five on their list of the 40 greatest songs by the Clash.

-"London Calling" was also ranked number 42 on VH1's "100 Greatest Songs of the '80s".
-It was erroneously listed as being released in 1982, when it was fact released in 1979.
 It is one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

+In 2007, the 1979 recording of "London Calling" by the Clash on Epic Records was inducted into the Grammy Hall of Fame.